nikitavoloboev/data/research/blogs.md

 I share my [XML subscription feed of blogs I follow](https://gist.github.com/nikitavoloboev/63b5d2418122fcd6949d854dc5080689).
 I also follow some people on [Medium](https://medium.com/@nikitavoloboev/following).

-If you want to start a blog of your own, [this](https://github.com/alaq/adrien.sh) is a nice [NextJS](../programming-languages/javascript/js-libraries/react/nextjs.md) template.
+If you want to start a blog of your own, [this](https://github.com/alaq/adrien.sh) (or [this](https://github.com/leerob/leerob.io)) is a nice [NextJS](../programming-languages/javascript/js-libraries/react/nextjs.md) template.
 Or [this](https://github.com/sw-yx/swyxkit) if you want to use [Svelte](../programming-languages/javascript/js-libraries/svelte.md).
 Or [this](https://github.com/SimeonGriggs/simeonGriggs) if you want to use [Remix](../programming-languages/javascript/js-libraries/react/remix.md).

 ## Favorite blogs